American International Pictures: Arkoff alone

 Arkoff continued on at AIP as president until the end of the decade.
 Heads of production during the 1970s included Larry Gordon (from January 1972 until early 1974) and Jere Henshaw (from 1977 until the demise of the company).

 By the early 1970s, AIP felt the horror movie cycle was in decline and so switched to other genres, such as kung fu and gangsters.
 Notably, they produced some of that decade's blaxploitation films, like Blacula and Foxy Brown.
 In a throwback to the old "studio days", the company is credited with making Pam Grier a household name, as the majority of her early '70s films were made under contract to American International.

 In the mid- to late 1970s, AIP began to produce more mainstream films, such as Bunny O'Hare, Cooley High, The Great Scout & Cathouse Thursday, The Amityville Horror, Love at First Bite, Force 10 from Navarone, Shout at the Devil, The Island of Dr. Moreau and C.H.O.M.P.S.
-Though some of these projects did make money, the budget of their first all-star disaster film Meteor spiraled out of control - ballooning to $16,000,000 - and contributed heavily to the company's downfall.
+Though some of these projects did make money, the budget of their first all-star disaster film Meteor spiraled out of control – ballooning to $16,000,000 – and contributed heavily to the company's downfall.
 In the meantime, the studio imported and released its final foreign film, an Australian film, Mad Max, dubbed into American English.

 James Nicholson's first wife Sylvia was still a major shareholder of the company.
 She sued AIP for mismanagement, but this was resolved in 1978 when AIP bought out her shares.

 Merger with Filmways

 By the late 1970s, filmmaking costs continued to rise, AIP's tactic of moving into bigger budgeted quality pictures was not paying off at the box office, and Arkoff began to think of merging the company.
 "We've been the Woolworths of the movie business, but Woolworths is being out priced", said Arkoff.
 Talks began with Filmways, Incorporated.
 Negotiations stalled for a while, but resumed a number of months later.
 In 1979, prompted by the failure of Meteor at the box office.
 AIP was sold to Filmways for $30 million and became a subsidiary production unit thereof, renamed Filmways Pictures in 1980.

 Arkoff was unhappy with the direction of the company and resigned to set up his own production company, receiving a pay out worth $1.4 million.

 AIP-TV was absorbed as the wholly owned program syndication arm of Filmways Television.
 Filmways was later bought by Orion Pictures Company in 1982 and Filmways was later renamed Orion Pictures Corporation, but retained the distribution arm.
 This allowed Orion to establish its own distribution, after utilizing Warner Bros. for distribution.
 Warner Bros. still has distribution rights to Orion films which were originally distributed by this company.
-Today, a majority of the AIP library is owned by Amazon MGM Studios (via Orion Pictures).
-The American International name is still a registered trademark owned by Amazon MGM Studios' Orion Pictures unit.
+Today, a majority of the AIP library is owned by Amazon MGM Studios (via American International Pictures).
+The American International name is still a registered trademark owned by Amazon MGM Studios.